BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 The project is written in TypeScript both on server and client side.

+An online version of the game can be found here: https://kzclimbing.netlify.app/client/public/index.html

 What this project includes:
 1. A well documented cliet side BabylonJS prototype
   - Animation, lightning and shadows, camera (1. and 3. person),